bespokesy/hugo-calendly-shortcode/README.md

 The docs will show [examples of shortcode snippets](https://docs.hcs.bespokesy.dev/examples/hugo-calendly-shortcode/) and what it looks like, available shortcode [parameters](https://docs.hcs.bespokesy.dev/parameters/), how to [solve errors or warnings](https://docs.hcs.bespokesy.dev/errors_warnings/), and more.

-# Advanced features with hugo-calendly-shortcode-plus
+# Advanced features with Hugo Calendly Shortcode Plus
 I am building a version with more features for Calendly Premium or Pro owners.
 Additional features will enable you to:
 - Use advanced customization features available to Calendly Premium users